Brand, Campaigns & Content, News March 29, 2021

 More recently, NFTs have regained momentum as a result of numerous high profile and high value sales.
 In February, the Nyan Cat gif sold for more than $500,000.
 Shortly after, musician Grimes sold some digital art for more than $6m, followed by Twitter founder Jack Dorsey selling the first ever tweet for $2.9m.

 The first digital-only art auction, hosted by Christie’s, set a new NFT record earlier this month, after Beeple’s digital artwork sold for $69m.
 It is within this space that experts see the future of NFTs, using blockchain as the basis of (digital) art trading.
-This makes sense for multiple reasons: authenticity; democratisation, and zeitgeist.
+This makes sense for multiple reasons: authenticity; democratization, and zeitgeist.

 The value of an artwork depends on a number of factors such as authenticity, age, and the number of owners.
 Especially with digital art, artists often have the problem of proving the authenticity of their asset.
 Currently, an artist can upload their artwork to a blog, social media platform or website, but that does not prove ownership.